 The collection also includes some visual collections such as woodblock print collection, Kuchie print collection and cardboard game (=sugoroku) collection.

-For scholars who do not have access to resources nearby, the Library annually offers Japan Study Grants and a Japan Fellowship.
+For scholars who do not have access to resources nearby, the Library annually offers Asia Study Grants and a National Library of Australia Fellowship in Japan Studies.

 Use of the Japanese collections